Baqend/guide/src/index.md

 var file = new DB.File({parent: '/www/images', name: 'myPic.jpg'});
 ```

-Note that parent paths always start with a root folder, since the access control who can access and modify the folder contents
+<div class="note"><strong>Note:</strong> Parent paths always start with a root folder, since the access control (who can access and modify the folder contents)
-can only be set for the root folder and is applied to all nesting files and folders.
+can only be set for the root folder and is applied to all nested files and folders.</div>

 ## Uploading Files